Coca-Cola: Geographic spread

-Coca-Cola has been sold outside the United States as early as the turn of the 20th century, as the drink was first sold in Britain on 31 August 1900 and the Cuba Libre (a mix between Coca-Cola and rum) was created in Havana shortly after the Spanish-American War of 1898.
+Coca-Cola has been sold outside the United States since as early as the turn of the 20th century, as the drink was first sold in Britain on 31 August 1900 and the Cuba Libre (a mix between Coca-Cola and rum) was created in Havana shortly after the Spanish–American War of 1898.
 However, the international reach of the product became mostly limited to North and Central America, the Caribbean, Western Europe and parts of Asia until the 1940s, when the brand was introduced throughout South America and then Europe after the end of World War II (Fanta was initially conceived by the German Coca-Cola subsidiary as an emergency replacement as the wartime trade embargo prevented the import of syrup).
 As a result, Coca-Cola eventually became regarded as one of the major symbols of American soft power as well as of globalization.

 Since it announced its intention to begin distribution in Myanmar in June 2012, Coca-Cola has been officially available in every country in the world except Cuba (where it stopped being available officially since 1960—ironically, Coca-Cola's first bottling plant outside the United States was established there in 1906) and North Korea.
-However, it is reported to be available in both countries as a grey import.
-As of 2022, Coca-Cola has suspended its operations in Russia due to the invasion of Ukraine.
+However, it is reported to be available in both countries as a gray import.
+Coca-Cola suspended its operations in Russia after the 2022 Russian invasion of Ukraine.